David Kidwell – Conductor

 Kidwell has also been Minister of Music at the Edwards Church of Northampton since 2000, leading one of the most accomplished church music programs in Western Massachusetts.

 Kidwell is an active composer whose works have been performed throughout the United States.
 Music critic Clifton J. Noble wrote, “The ways he manipulates the melody, his unerring harmonic sense and perceptive scoring speak with the honest originality that is the hallmark of America’s most revered composers.”
 He has previously been commissioned by the Litchfield County Children’s Chorus (CT), Fairborn St. Luke United Methodist Church (OH), Bowling Green Baptist Church (VA), the Amandala Women’s Chorus (CT), the Eagle Pipe Band (VA), the University of Mary Washington (VA), the Edwards Church of Northampton, and the Holyoke Civic Symphony.
 Kidwell’s music has been published by Micropress, Lorenz, and MMB Music.

 David Kidwell was raised in a music-loving family in Virginia, where he played piano, organ, trumpet, and violin.
 After musical studies in Virginia and Connecticut, he moved to the Pioneer Valley of Massachusetts.
 He was music director and pianist for the Broadway-style revue Le Cabaret for six years and assistant conductor of the Pioneer Valley Symphony for five years.
-Kidwell has music directed over fifty musical and light opera productions by community theatre groups, and he is currently a substitute keyboardist at the Goodspeed Opera House.
+Kidwell has music directed over fifty musical and light opera productions by community theatre groups, and he has been a substitute keyboardist at the Goodspeed Opera House.
 In 2004 he was music director for the Amherst Leisure Services production of The Secret Garden, which won first prize in the International Maytime Festival in Dundalk, Ireland.